 The Most Common Car Problems—and How to Fix Them Yourself

-The next time one of these common car problems arises, save yourself some money by tackling the repair on your own.
+The next time these common car problems arise, save yourself some money by tackling the repairs on your own.
 Here's how.

 Knowing how to jump start your car is a simple solution to the dead-battery problem, but if your car battery is more than five years old, it may be time for a replacement.
 You can save yourself a trip to the shop (and a bill!) by learning how to replace a car battery yourself.

 Your car or truck owner’s manual shows you how to change a flat tire, assuming a best-case scenario.
 But the real world includes all kinds of surprises: lug nuts that won’t budge, a wheel that’s rusted to the hub or a spare tire that’s so under-inflated, it’s useless.